Rocketmakers/armstrong_legacy/documentation.md

 ## Structure & Modules

-Armstrong is designed to be incredibly modular.
+Armstrong is designed to be fully modular.
 If you dont need something, like tables for example, just dont include it!

 Below is a breakdown of the structure